realannieqiu/FYP/README.md

-#MATLAB Simulations for Final Year Project: Solving PDEs on/in a Torus Using Finite Difference Methods
 # MATLAB Simulations for Final Year Project

 Welcome to the repository for **MATLAB Simulations** for a final year project.
 This repository contains all the MATLAB scripts, functions, and data files developed during the course of the project.
 The simulations are designed to solve and analyze **Solving PDEs on/in a Torus Using Finite